Ace0910/Ace0910/README.md

 Demon: Azazel <3 (yes I do have a favorite demon)

-People: D, C, M, J, A, E, N, B, I, M
+People: D, C, M, A, E, N, B, I, M

 Holiday: Halloween

 Lyrics::

-"If the whole world was watchin' i'd still dance with u <3"
+"If the whole world was watchin' I'd still dance with u <3"

 "You should see when you not around and it's just us h***y poets who can't wait to write it down, swear were only being honest"